 “We are working with the government to deliver a commitment to accelerate improvements, to target the funding effectively, and to monitor and assess outcomes.”

-These works will see improvements made to stations both large and small, including Liverpool Central, which is the 28th most used railway station in the UK, and Croy station north of Glasgow, which is a vital station on the Glasgow to Edinburgh line, Scotland’s busiest.
+These works will improve accessibility to stations both large and small, including Liverpool Central, which is the 28th most used railway station in the UK, and Croy station north of Glasgow, which is a vital station on the Glasgow to Edinburgh line, Scotland’s busiest.

 Transport accessibility minister Nusrat Ghani said: “Transport is vital for connecting people with work, friends and family, but also to enable them to enjoy visiting some of the wonderful cultural, historical and natural sites across the UK.